jdrichards-pursuit/accelerator-one-react-check-in/README.md

 1. Import the useState and useEffect hooks from React.

-1. The component should accept a prop named bookTitle
+1. The component should accept a prop named `bookTitle`

 1. Set up two state variables using the useState hook:
     - `books` to store the array of books initialized with an empty array
-    - `newBook` to store the details of a book being added initialized as an object with empty strings for title, author, and year.
+    - `newBook` to store the details of a book being added initialized as an object with empty strings for `title`, `author`, and `year` inside the object.

-1. Implement a useEffect hook to load the initial books into the books state when the component mounts.
-This should use the existing array, `initialBooks`, already created to load the state.
-It should only run once.
+1. Implement a `useEffect` hook to load the `initialBooks` array into the `books` state when the component mounts.
+The `useEffect` should only run once.

 1. In the return statement, update the JSX structure to:
-    - Use the bookTitle prop in an h1 heading that must be received as a prop from the App component
+    - Use the `bookTitle` prop in an `h1` heading that must be received as a prop from the App component
-    - Display the total number of books in a string with the format e.g."Total books: 11"
+    - Create:
-    - Create a form for adding new books with inputs for title, author, and year
+        - a form for adding new books
+        - inputs for `title`, `author`, and `year`
-    - Add a submit button for the form
+        - a submit button for the form
-    - Create a unordered list to display all the books
+        - an unordered list to display all the books
     - Each book in the list should have its title, author, and year displayed in an li element

-1. Add to the BookCatalog component functions to handle:
+1. Create these functions inside the BookCatalog component:
-    -  input changes that updates the newBook state as the user types in the form fields.
-Call this function handleChange.
+    - `handleChange` that updates the `newBook` state as the user types in the form fields.
-    - form submission that adds a new book to the books state.
-Call this function handleSubmit.
+    - `handleSubmit` that adds a new book to the `books` state.